b-u-n/discord.js-mock-interactions/README.md

   `{type: 'USER', name: 'user', value: '<user_id>', member: Discord.Member, user: Discord.User}`

   `{type: 'INTEGER', name: 'amount', value: 1000}`

+Notably, we set the value for the 'amount' option this time.
+That world for any option. ^-^

 Let's wait a second, then check our balance again. :)